 The auditor shall review Karnov Group's financial report and accounting, as well as the management of the Board of Directors and the CEO.
 Since the Company is a parent company, the auditor shall also review the consolidated accounts and the Group companies' relations to each other.
 The audit of Karnov's financial reports and accounts as well as the management by the Board of Directors and the CEO is conducted in accordance with generally accepted auditing standards in Sweden.
 Following each financial year, the auditor shall submit an auditor report and a consolidated auditor report to the annual general meeting.

 Karnov's auditor is PwC.
-Aleksander Lyckow is the auditor in charge.
+Martin Johansson is the auditor in charge.
 For more information about the auditor, see "Board of Directors, senior executives and auditor-Auditor".
-In 2020, the total remuneration to Karnov's auditor was TSEK 2,856 (3,450), of which TSEK 2,066 (2,689) related to the Company.
-Of the total audit remuneration, TSEK 1,643 (995) is related to other audit services.